SrisittikumChanintorn/ChatGPT_with_RAG_JSON/README.md

 # ChatGPT with RAG JSON

-This project implements a specialized chatbot system that combines Large Language Models (Claude) with Retrieval Augmented Generation (RAG) using JSON data sources to create domain-specific conversational agents.
+This project implements a specialized chatbot system that combines Large Language Models (ChatGPT) with Retrieval Augmented Generation (RAG) using JSON data sources to create domain-specific conversational agents.

 ## Project Overview